General situation

 - Sea state

-- Slight or moderate, occasionally smooth in Thames Estuary and The Wash.
+- Slight or moderate, becoming slight, occasionally smooth in Thames estuary.

 - Weather